jianwen-android/notes-sst-/Physics/Practical/Experiment.md

 	- write down the coordinates of the point beside
 	- draw dotted lines (triangle for finding gradient)
 - circle any outliers and call them out with "outlier"
-- must be spread out across more than
+- must be spread out across more than 1/2 the paper

 ## HUDA